myers3jm/Data-Entry-Web-Application-Exercise/README.md

 \.venv\Scripts\activate.bat
 ```

-If you are using PowerShell (in 2025, you really should be) run this command:
+If you are using PowerShell run this command:
 ```
 \.venv\Scripts\Activate.ps1
 ```